developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ```

 :material-check-all: Note the `accept` header we pass to the fetch API on line
-8. This will make sure that the Kratos server responds with the JSON and not
+8. This will make sure that the Kratos server responds with the JSON and won't
-redirected to the same URL as we are in right now.
+redirect us to the same URL as we are in right now.
 The alternative will result
 in double redirection to the current web address, which will nullify the
-`origin` header and you'll face a CORS error.
+`origin` header and [you'll face a CORS error].

 At this point, we have the JSON response from the Kratos server.
 We have to
 use that information to dynamically create an HTML form to render for the user.

 In order to be able to parse the JSON and render an HTML form from it, you have
-to know that type of response the Kratos server will send you.
+to know what type of response the Kratos server will send you.

 The JSON response from the registration flow looks something like the following.
-If you pay close attention, you will notice that the JSON response resembles
+:point_down: If you pay close attention, you will notice that the JSON response
-a lot like the identity schema we passed to the Kratos server earlier.
+resembles a lot like the identity schema we passed to the Kratos server earlier.

 ??? example "Click to expand"